sarahesbie/github-netlify-demo/README.md

 # GitHub Netlify Demo

-A basic website for the purposes of demonstrating deployment using GitHub and Netlify
+A basic website for the purposes of demonstrating deployment using GitHub and Netlify.